NZ-China FTA upgrade

-We would like to hear from companies currently engaged in trade or investment with China, as well as those with an interest in doing so in the future.
-We particularly want to hear about specific issues impeding the growth or development of trade and investment links with China.
+We would like to hear from New Zealand companies currently engaged in trade or investment with China, and from companies with an interest in doing so in the future.
+We are especially interested in hearing about regulatory barriers that are impeding the growth or development of your trade and investment links with China.

-To provide input or seek more information about the FTA upgrade process, or register your interest in upcoming consultation and public events, you can:
+To get involved with the FTA upgrade process, or register your interest in upcoming consultation and public events, you can:

-- Post mail to: Coordinator – China FTA Upgrade, Ministry of Foreign Affairs and Trade, Private Bag 18-901, Wellington.
+- send us a letter — Coordinator — China FTA Upgrade, Ministry of Foreign Affairs and Trade, Private Bag 18-901, Wellington

-In April 2015, during the Joint Assessment Working Group process, MFAT called for public submissions on the upgrade.
+In April 2015, during the Joint Assessment Working Group process, we called for public submissions on the upgrade.
 This process ran until May 2015 and 17 submissions were received.